codesworld/Playwright-Exercise/README.md

 # Playwright Technical Test

-This repository contains a Playwright + TypeScript automation framework created as part of the Automation QA Engineer technical assessment.
+This repository contains a Playwright + TypeScript automation framework.

 The framework was designed to be clean, maintainable, and easy to extend while still keeping the implementation lightweight for the scope of the exercise.